 3. It helps you stand out from your competition.

-If your competition isn’t using the knowledge graph, then you have a chance to really stand out.
+If your competition isn’t using the knowledge graph, you can really stand out.
 This is especially true if you’re in a competitive industry.

 4. It’s free exposure for your business.